AM-gitco/birthday-surprise/README.md

 A sweet, heartfelt birthday website built using **Next.js + Framer Motion** — perfect for surprising someone special on their birthday 🎂💖

----

-> ⚠️ This is a **free version**, so some features like background music, animations and balloon screen, final surprise screen are not included.
-Premium version includes full features, music, animations & everything with guide & support.
-> You can **buy the premium code** from my store [here](https://www.anujbuilds.in/products/birthday-v3).
----

 ## 🛠 Tech Stack